Kirangaira/Parking-Lot-System/README.md

 From project directory, run the following commands:

-To execute the commands in input.txt:
+To execute the commands in input.txt, type the following in <b>shell</b>:
  ```
  python3.8 main.py
  ```

-To execute individual command, refer to the above table and type the command when program is running:
+To execute individual command, refer to the above table and type the command in ***console*** when program is running:

 For example:
 ```